azgm07/azgm07/README.md

 ## Summary

-🇧🇷 Living in Sao Paulo
-💻 Software QA Engineer
+- 💻 Software QA Engineer
-🎮 Aspiring Game Developer
+- 🎮 Aspiring Game Developer
-🗣️ Speaks Portuguese and English
+- 🗣️ Speaks Portuguese and English
-🎨 Enthusiastic about 3d modeling in Blender
+- 🎨 Enthusiastic about 3d modeling in Blender
-✍️ Passionate about narrative design
+- ✍️ Passionate about narrative design

 ---

 ## More about me

-I'm a software engineer based in Sao Paulo, Brazil, with a passion for game development.
+I'm a software engineer with a passion for game development.
 I've been fascinated by computers and programming since a young age, and I've developed a diverse skill set over the years.

 I've had experience working as a Quality Engineer and Software Developer, where I've honed my skills in C#, .NET, and Unity3D.
 I believe in constantly learning and pushing boundaries, both in my professional and personal endeavors.